-On-going exploration of the contemporary and historical life of Saratoga County and Skidmore College.
-Overseen by the Director and in coordination with participating departments, the Skidmore-Saratoga Memory Project (SSMP) documents the rich history and cultures of Saratoga County and the contribution of historical and contemporary figures on the national and international stage.
+Founded by MDOCS' innaugural director, Jordana Dym, The Skidmore-Saratoga Memory Project (SSMP) is an ongoing exploration of the contemporary and historical life of Saratoga County and Skidmore College.
+The archival project documents the rich history and cultures of Saratoga County and the contribution of historical and contemporary figures on the national and international stage.
 The Memory Project balances critical inquiry with the goals and interests of community partners and the broader public.
-Available to students from any discipline, the Project supports independent studies and for-credit internship opportunities in the documentary arts.

-Skidmore-Saratoga Stories – Long-form audio and/or video interviews of faculty, staff, students, residents whose stories will become part of the Skidmore College Special Collections.
+Long-form audio and/or video interviews of faculty, staff, students and residents whose stories will become part of the Skidmore College Special Collections.

 A series of 5-7 minute videos revealing the hidden histories of the city and college.

 The People of Saratoga Springs: In progress.

 A project to develop a database based on Saratoga Springs census records and city directories